shonebinu/flashify/README.md

 - Provides a GitHub-like activity chart to track daily card review progress
 - Offers a marketplace for users to share and clone decks
 - Allows users to publish their decks to the marketplace
-- Includes a "like" system for public decks to help users find popular content.
+- Includes a "like" system for public decks to help users find popular content
+- Supports import and export of decks as CSV files for easy backup and cross sharing

 ## Run Locally